Tired of distance learning?

 — Dr. Sara Newman, Captain, Director of Public Health, National Park Service

 Emergency Medical Technicians (EMTs) are the foundation of pre-hospital medical care in the United States.
-EMTs gain access to and assess patients, control bleeds, stabilize fractures, administer some medications, package patients and deliver them to higher levels of care.
-Aerie's 120 hour Emergency Medical Technician courses are unique in the industry due to the experience of our instructors and the focus and realism of our scenarios.
+EMTs gain access to and assess patients, control bleeds, stabilize fractures, administer medications, package patients and deliver them to higher levels of care.

 Wilderness EMTs (W-EMTs) are EMTs who take foundational medical skills into austere environments, potentially hazardous conditions and limited resources.
 Aerie's Wilderness EMTs are taught to adapt to these challenges: our W-EMT classes begin with EMT coursework, then progress to backcountry scenarios, training you to care for patients in remote environments.

-Aerie's Semesters are the most comprehensive education in the wilderness medicine field.
-We are now accepting applications for our Summer Semester.
-Earn 15 upper division college credits, Wilderness EMT, Wildland Fire Red Card, Swiftwater Rescue Technician, High Angle Rope Rescue Technician and a combination of other professional training, preparing you for a career in medical and rescue fields.
+Aerie's Semesters offer 15 upper division college credits, EMT, Wilderness EMT, Wildland Fire Red Card, Swiftwater Rescue Technician, High Angle Rope Rescue Technician and a combination of other professional training, preparing you for a career in medical and rescue fields.